Seis Manos Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Here are all the information about Seis Manos’ second season since we recognise your enthusiasm.

-Seis Manos really is a Netflix anime set in the American 1970s.
-Seis Manos is an adult animated television series that was created by Brad Graeber and Lvaro Rodrguez and is now airing in the US.
+Seis Manos is actually a Netflix anime set in the American 1970s.
+Seis Manos (Six Hands), an American adult animated television series, was created by Brad Graeber and Lvaro Rodrguez.

-Three orphans whom have received Chinese martial arts instruction are the main subject of the narrative, which is set in the 1970s in the fictional Mexican town of San Simon.
+Three orphans that have received Chinese martial arts instruction are the main subject of the narrative, which is set in the 1970s in the fictional Mexican town of San Simon.

 They form a group with a police officer and an American DEA agent to get vengeance on their mentor when he is killed.